How to solder custom frame pendants

 Therefore, if jewelry is made of silver or gold, it has to be torch soldered.
 Successful soldering requires heating the metal pieces, not just melting the solder, so if the piece is very large or thick, it’s probably torch soldered as well.
 Now that you know the general soldering landscape, we are ready to jump into Lake Soldering Iron!

 First off, not all soldering irons are created equal.
 There are many varieties on the market and most were not designed for jewelry making.
 The two most important things to look for are tip style and wattage.
 We recommend a 60-watt chisel-tip soldering iron.
 The pointy tip irons are designed for tiny electronics like circuit boards and are of little use for jewelry, other than sealing jump rings.
 Lower than 60 watts might not heat up enough.
-Simply Swank’s soldering iron and the 60w Hakko soldering iron meet both requirements!
+The 100w Choice soldering iron and 60w Hakko soldering iron meet both requirements!
+(Simply Swank no longer produces soldering irons and soldering accessories.)

 Next, the solder itself.
 It is important to use lead-free solid-core solder.
 Avoid solders that have rosin or acid cores.
 Rings & Things sells Choice, SILVERGLEEM, and Staybrite silver solder.
 All 3 work great with soldering irons; Staybrite is more expensive because of its higher silver content.

 Third, flux.
 All solder requires flux in order to melt and flow.
 Flux is included with the Staybrite solder.
-Simply Swank’s flux is sold separately and packaged in a super convenient nail-polish bottle.
-LA-CO Brite flux is a larger 6oz package, and is designed to be dripped or brushed onto your project.
+LA-CO Brite flux is a packaged in a 4oz bottle, and is designed to be dripped or brushed onto your project.

 Sandwich images between 2 pieces of glass and wrap edges with copper foil tape.
 Burnish smooth.